endurodave/CoreDump/README.md

 ![Local Image](images/Figure3.png)

-Address 0x8000353 translates to `Call1()` located in Main.c line 46.
+The command line arguments to `addr2line` requires the software executable (i.e. `CoreDump.axf`) and the address to decode (0x8000353).
+In this case, address 0x8000353 translates to function `Call1()` located in `Main.c` line 46.

 # Fault Handling

-Now that we’ve created our fault test code, let’s see how to extract and store the call stack.
-Fault.c contains code to handle system faults.
-The assert macros (e.g. ASSERT_TRUE) calls FaultHandler() if the check fails.
+Now that we’ve created our fault test code, let’s see how to extract and store the call stack. `Fault.c` contains code to handle system faults.
+The assert macros (e.g. `ASSERT_TRUE`) calls `FaultHandler()` if the check fails.
 The function just stores the crash information and resets the processor.

 ```cpp
 void FaultHandler(const char* file, unsigned short line)